RGFell/Bats_California/Rbats/sampling_design2.md

 #Introduction

-To study bat occupancy in the Plumas national forest by surveying acustically different areas of the forest, the three objective species for this survey are the Pallid bat, the Townsend's Long-eared bat, and the California Bat.
-Nevertheless, there is at least 14 species that form the bat ensemble in the national forest, the list of species is the following
+To study bat occupancy in the Plumas National Forest by surveying acustically different areas of the forest, the three objective species for this survey are the Pallid Bat, the Townsend's Long-eared Bat, and the California Bat.
+Nevertheless, there is at least 14 species that form the bat ensemble in the National Forest, the list of species is the following

-- Tadarida brasiliensis – free-tailed bat
+- *Tadarida brasiliensis* – free-tailed Bat
-- *Antrozous pallidus - Pallid Bat*
+- *Antrozous pallidus* - **Pallid Bat**
-- Eptesicus fuscus - Big Brown Bat
+- *Eptesicus fuscus* - Big Brown Bat
-- Euderma maculatum - Spotted Bat
+- *Euderma maculatum* - Spotted Bat
-- Lasionycteris noctivagans - Silvered-haired Bat
+- *Lasionycteris noctivagans* - Silvered-haired Bat
-- Lasiurus blossevillii - Western Red Bat
+- *Lasiurus blossevillii* - Western Red Bat
-- Lasiurus cinereus - Hoary Bat
+- *Lasiurus cinereus* - Hoary Bat
-- *Corynorhinus townsendii - Townsend's Long-eared Bat*
+- *Corynorhinus townsendii* - **Townsend's Long-eared Bat**
-- *Myotis californicus - California Bat*
+- *Myotis californicus* - **California Bat**
-- Myotis evotis - Long-eared Bat
+- *Myotis evotis* - Long-eared Bat
-- Myotis lucifugus - Little Brown Bat
+- *Myotis lucifugus* - Little Brown Bat
-- Myotis thysanodes - Fringed Bat
+- *Myotis thysanodes* - Fringed Bat
-- Myotis volans - Hairy-winged bat
+- *Myotis volans* - Hairy-winged bat
-- Myotis yumanensis - Yuma myotis
+- *Myotis yumanensis* - Yuma myotis

 ##Objective of the study

-To determine the factors that influence bat occupancy in heterogeneous environments of Plumas national forest, including areas corresponding to the moonlight fire and the Storrie fire.
-Comparing and compementing biotic and abiotic variables.
+To determine the factors that influence bat occupancy in heterogeneous environments of Plumas National Forest, including areas corresponding to the Moonlight Fire and the Storrie Fire.
+Comparing and complementing biotic and abiotic variables.